jarbor/svg-viewbox-maximize/README.md

 ### Can't individual object scaling be accomplished by nesting SVGs with different `preserveAspectRatio` settings?
 Yes!
 If you can appropriately break apart your SVG into sub-SVGs to control the element scaling and you have no need for complex animation, then that is a preferrable approach as no JavaScript is required to perform the resizing.
 Again, see the [CSS Tricks primer on SVG scaling](https://css-tricks.com/scale-svg/) for more information on the nested SVG approach.

-This library exists to allow you to scale the SVG viewport while <i>selectively</i> scaling the internal SVG elements.
+This library exists to allow you to scale the SVG viewbox while <i>selectively</i> scaling the internal SVG elements.